gabrielguarido/algafood-api/README.md

 - Docker
 - MySQL

+## :notebook_with_decorative_cover: Documentation
+To access the API resources detailed documentation, go to `http://localhost:8080/swagger-ui/#/`.

 ## :clipboard: License
 This project is under MIT License, see the [LICENSE](LICENSE) file for more information.